'Several victims' in Czech hospital shooting | DW | 10.12.2019

 The Czech interior minister has said there are several victims in a shooting at a hospital in the eastern Czech city of Ostrava.

 The attack occurred happened around 7 a.m.
 (0600 GMT) Tuesday morning.
-Police evacuated the hospital and were looking for a suspect.
+Police evacuated the hospital and were looking for a male suspect, about 180 cm tall, wearing a red jacket.
+He was reportedly still at large.

 DW sends out a daily selection of the day's news and features.
 Sign up here.